mikemaccana/outdated-browser-rework/README.md

 		}
 	});

+Browsers that are __older__ than the versions supplied will see a message, depending on their platform:

+ - On desktop browsers, users will be directed to [outdatedbrowser.com](http://outdatedbrowser.com)
+ - on iOS devices, users will be asked to visit the Settings app and upgrade their OS.
+ - On Android devices, users will be directed to Chrome in Google Play.

+This module does not need jQuery.

 #### Options

  - __browserSupport__:Object - A matrix of browsers and their major versions - see above for demo.
 Anything less will be unsupported.